Crypto Custody Options for Offshore Trusts

 Exchange Custody Under the LLC

-The LLC opens accounts on regulated exchanges such as Coinbase, Kraken, or Interactive Brokers.
+Exchange custody means the offshore LLC holds accounts on regulated exchanges such as Coinbase, Kraken, or Interactive Brokers.
 The settlor, serving as LLC manager, retains full trading authority.
 The exchange holds the cryptocurrency in its own custody infrastructure, and the LLC is the account holder of record.

 The legal separation is moderate.
-The LLC owns the account, not the settlor.
-A creditor cannot garnish the LLC’s exchange account through a standard writ served on the exchange, because the account belongs to a foreign entity.
-But the settlor’s day-to-day access to the account creates an argument that the settlor retains practical control.
-Careful documentation of the LLC’s management structure and the trust’s ownership strengthens this position.
+The LLC owns the account, not the settlor personally, and a creditor cannot garnish the LLC’s exchange account through a standard writ served on the exchange because the account belongs to a foreign entity.
+But the settlor’s day-to-day access creates an argument that the settlor retains practical control.
+Documentation of the LLC’s management structure and the trust’s ownership chain strengthens the position that the assets belong to the trust, not the settlor.

 The primary risk is exchange failure.
 The FTX collapse in 2022 destroyed over $8 billion in customer assets.
-Cryptocurrency held on any exchange is exposed to the exchange’s solvency, cybersecurity, and internal controls.
-The trust protects against creditors, not against an exchange going bankrupt.
+Cryptocurrency held on any exchange is exposed to the exchange’s solvency, cybersecurity practices, and internal controls.
+The offshore trust protects against creditors, not against an exchange going bankrupt.

-When a creditor threat triggers the duress provisions, the trustee takes over as LLC manager and changes the account credentials.
-This transition is operationally simple because the exchange account is a standard financial account with login credentials and API access.
-The trustee can freeze trading, move assets to a different exchange, or withdraw to a wallet the trustee controls.
+When a creditor threat triggers the duress provisions in the trust deed, the trustee takes over as LLC manager and changes the account credentials.
+This transition is operationally simple because exchange accounts use standard login credentials and API access.
+The trustee can freeze trading, move assets to a different exchange, or withdraw to a wallet under the trustee’s direct control.

-Exchange custody works best for settlors who trade actively and want the convenience of exchange-based tools.
-The tradeoff is counterparty risk and somewhat weaker legal separation compared to models where no exchange holds the assets.
+Exchange custody works best for settlors who trade actively and need exchange-based tools for spot trading, derivatives, or exchange-native staking.
+The tradeoff is counterparty risk and weaker legal separation compared to models where no exchange holds the assets.

 Hardware Wallet Custody

-The LLC holds cryptocurrency in hardware wallets (Ledger, Trezor, or similar devices).
-The seed phrases and recovery keys are stored according to a custody protocol documented in the LLC’s operating agreement.
-The settlor manages the wallets as LLC manager during normal circumstances.
+Hardware wallet custody eliminates exchange counterparty risk by holding cryptocurrency directly on devices such as Ledger or Trezor.
+The LLC owns the wallets, and the seed phrases and recovery keys are stored according to a custody protocol documented in the LLC’s operating agreement.
+The settlor manages the wallets as LLC manager during normal operations.

-The legal analysis is similar to exchange custody.
-The settlor holds the keys in a fiduciary capacity as LLC manager, not as a personal asset.
-This distinction is stronger when the operating agreement explicitly addresses digital asset custody, the hardware devices are inventoried as LLC property, and the seed phrases are stored in a manner consistent with the LLC’s ownership rather than the settlor’s personal possession.
+The legal analysis mirrors exchange custody: the settlor holds the keys in a fiduciary capacity as LLC manager, not as a personal asset.
+This distinction is stronger when the operating agreement explicitly addresses digital asset custody, the hardware devices are inventoried as LLC property, and the seed phrases are stored consistently with the LLC’s ownership.

-The practical challenge is trustee takeover.
-When duress triggers a management change, the trustee must obtain physical custody of the hardware wallets or access to the backup seed phrases.
-If the seed phrases are stored in a domestic safe deposit box accessible only to the settlor, the transition stalls.
-The custody protocol should specify that backup seed phrases are held in a location the trustee can access independently, such as a secure vault in the trustee’s jurisdiction or with a designated third-party custodian.
+The practical challenge is trustee takeover during duress.
+The trustee must obtain physical custody of the hardware wallets or access the backup seed phrases.
+If the seed phrases sit in a domestic safe deposit box that only the settlor can access, the transition stalls at the worst possible moment.
+The custody protocol should place backup seed phrases where the trustee can access them independently.
+Options include a secure vault in the Cook Islands, a safety deposit facility in the trustee’s jurisdiction, or a designated third-party custodian outside the United States.

-Hardware wallet custody works best for long-term holders who do not trade frequently and want to eliminate counterparty risk.
-The settlor must accept the responsibility of physical security and the need for a well-documented handoff procedure.
+Hardware wallets work best for long-term holders who do not trade frequently and want to eliminate counterparty risk entirely.
+The settlor accepts responsibility for physical security and must commit to a documented handoff procedure that actually functions under pressure.

 Institutional Custody

 The tradeoff is flexibility.
-Institutional custodians are not designed for active trading or DeFi participation.
+Institutional custodians are designed for security and compliance, not active trading or DeFi participation.
 Transactions require approval workflows, and withdrawals may take hours or days rather than minutes.
-Settlors who want to trade actively, stake, or provide liquidity will find institutional custody restrictive.
+Settlors who want to trade actively, stake tokens, or provide liquidity will find institutional custody restrictive.

-Annual fees add $1,000 to $5,000 or more depending on the custodian, asset value, and service level.
-For portfolios above $1 million, the cost is proportional.
-For smaller portfolios, institutional custody fees may not be justified.
+Annual fees range from $1,000 to $5,000 or more depending on the custodian, asset value, and service level.
+For portfolios above $1 million, the cost is proportional to the security benefit.
+For smaller portfolios, institutional custody fees may not be justified when hardware wallets or multi-signature arrangements provide strong protection at lower cost.

-A multi-signature wallet requires multiple private keys to authorize any transaction.
-A common configuration assigns one key to the settlor, one to the trustee, and one to a third party (such as an attorney, a second trustee entity, or a secure vault provider).
+Multi-signature custody requires multiple private keys to authorize any transaction on the blockchain.
+A common configuration assigns one key to the settlor, one to the trustee, and one to a third party such as an attorney, a second trustee entity, or a secure vault provider.
 A two-of-three threshold means any two keyholders can authorize a transaction, but no single party can move the assets alone.

-Multi-signature custody provides the strongest legal protection of any custody model.
+Multi-signature arrangements provide the strongest legal protection of any custody model.
 The settlor cannot unilaterally transfer the cryptocurrency, which means a court cannot compel the settlor to hand over assets the settlor does not independently control.
 The trustee holds one key but also cannot act alone.
-The structure demonstrates genuine shared control that no party can override.
+The structure demonstrates genuine shared control that no party can override—a fact that matters if a court later evaluates whether the settlor truly relinquished dominion over the assets.

-The operational complexity is real.
-Every transaction requires coordination between two keyholders.
+The operational complexity of both multisig and MPC is real.
+Every transaction requires coordination between keyholders.
 Routine rebalancing, staking, or trading becomes slower.
 The third keyholder must be reliable, responsive, and technically capable.
-If the third party becomes unavailable, the settlor and trustee must coordinate directly, which may create complications during duress if the settlor is no longer authorized to act.
+If the third party becomes unavailable, the remaining two parties must coordinate directly, which can create complications during duress if the settlor is no longer authorized to act as LLC manager.

-Multi-signature custody works best for settlors who prioritize legal defensibility above operational convenience and hold large positions they do not need to trade frequently.
-It is the most defensible model if a court later evaluates whether the settlor truly relinquished control.
+Multi-signature and MPC custody work best for settlors who prioritize legal defensibility above operational convenience and hold large positions they do not need to trade frequently.

-A settlor with $500,000 in cryptocurrency who trades weekly and participates in DeFi staking is best served by exchange custody or hardware wallet custody.
-The operational flexibility outweighs the incremental legal benefit of more restrictive models.
+A settlor with $500,000 in cryptocurrency who trades weekly and participates in DeFi staking will usually choose exchange custody or hardware wallets.
+The operational flexibility outweighs the incremental legal benefit of more restrictive models, and the trust structure still provides substantial protection even with the settlor managing day-to-day access.

-A settlor with $2 million in Bitcoin held for long-term appreciation, with no active trading, should consider institutional custody or multi-signature arrangements.
+A settlor with $2 million or more in Bitcoin held for long-term appreciation, with no active trading, should consider institutional custody or a multi-signature arrangement.
 The assets do not require daily access, and the stronger legal separation justifies the reduced flexibility.

 A blended approach is common.
 The LLC can hold some assets on an exchange for active management and other assets in a hardware wallet or institutional custody for long-term storage.
 The operating agreement should document which assets are held where and what custody protocol applies to each category.
 The trustee should receive regular reporting on custody allocation so the trust’s records match the actual holdings.